Skip to main content

 - Unit: Byte

-objectCountIntNumber of objects in bucket
+objectCountIntNumber of objects in the bucket

 createdAtStringCreation date